Table of contents

 One example of an image that is used to portray the range of abilities on the spectrum is a rainbow, with the lower functioning characteristics of autism on one side of the rainbow and the higher functioning abilities of autism on the other side of the rainbow.
 In between, are all of the variables of autism from low to high with some abilities on the higher end of the spectrum and others on the lower end.
 There is no truly consistent pattern from one child to another- only common traits that qualify them to be diagnosed on the spectrum.

 How Many Types of Autism Are There?

-With such a wide range of characteristics in the diagnosis of Autism Spectrum Disorders, you might wonder how many types of autism there are and how they are categorized.
+With such a wide range of characteristics in the diagnosis of Autism Spectrum Disorders, you might wonder how many autistic types there are and how they are categorized.

-Autism has been defined by five different types:
+Autism has been defined into five different types: